timewave-computer/covenants/contracts/outpost-osmo-liquid-pooler/README.md

 # osmo liquid pooler outpost

-This is a stateless outpost contract designed to provide liquidity iff some preconditions are met.
+This is a near-stateless outpost contract designed to provide liquidity iff some preconditions are met.
+The only state being stored is to handle the callback context to ensure funds do not get stuck on the contract.

 Contract has no notion of state, and therefore queries.